 \section{Fracton electrodynamics in fully spacetime representation}

-We have constructed the model \eqref{acttot1} based on the same gauge principles of the BM model \cite{Blasi:2022mbl,Bertolini:2022ijb,Bertolini:2023juh}, except for the basic field which is not a symmetric tensor but a vector field with internal charge index.
+We have constructed the model \eqref{acttot1} based on the same gauge principles of the BM model \cite{Blasi:2022mbl,Bertolini:2022ijb,Bertolini:2023juh}, except for the basic field which is not a symmetric tensor but a vector field with an internal charge index.
 We have attained a model of gauge invariant antisymmetric fractonic fields.
 Therefore, we still have to show how our model relates to the BM model, which is constructed in terms of symmetric tensor fields.

 To connect our model with the BM model, we must perform a change of variables from $h^a_\mu$ to a fully spacetime representation $h_{\mu\nu}$.
-The connection between EC variables $h^a_\mu$ and second order variables $h_{\mu\nu}$ is given by
+It turns out that the connection between EC variables $h^a_\mu$ and second order variables $h_{\mu\nu}$ is given simply by

 It is then straightforward to show that

 which is the fracton gauge invariant field strength defined in \cite{Bertolini:2022ijb}.
 In fact, applying $\partial^\alpha$ in \eqref{F1} and using the field equations \eqref{feq2} one readily finds equations \eqref{frac2}, where the fracton current in spacetime representation reads